 #3 Improved social media data tracking

-You can configure machine learning for identifying the parts of your sales funnel that generate most leads.
-Or, you can configure it to analyse customers at an individual level to understand how they interact with your brand.
+You can configure machine learning for identifying the parts of your sales funnel that generates the most leads.
+Or, you can configure it to analyze customers at an individual level to understand how they interact with your brand.
 Let us look at a few areas where machine learning really helps the social media monitoring process:

 #4 Enhanced business decision-making

 The primary objective of social media monitoring is to improve the decision-making process for businesses.
 Machine learning enhances social media monitoring to provide better insights and more detailed information to businesses.
 This ultimately leads to better conversion rates and hence, increased revenue.
 Given below are some ways in which machine learning can help in refining the decision-making process.